Titanium abundances in late-type stars I. 1D non-local thermodynamic equilibrium modelling in benchmark dwarfs and giants

 \abstract {The titanium abundances of late-type stars are important tracers of Galactic formation history.
 However, abundances inferred from \ion{Ti}{I} and \ion{Ti}{II} lines can be in stark disagreement in very metal-poor giants.
-Departures from local thermodynamic equilibrium (LTE) have a large impact on the minority neutral species and thus influences the ionisation imbalance, but satisfactory non-LTE modelling for both dwarfs and giants has not been achieved in previous literature.} {The reliability of titanium abundances is reassessed in benchmark dwarfs and giants using a new non-LTE model and one-dimensional (1D) model atmospheres.} {A comprehensive model atom was compiled with a more extended level structure and newly published data for inelastic collisions between \ion{Ti}{I} and neutral hydrogen.} {In 1D LTE, the \ion{Ti}{I} and \ion{Ti}{II} lines agree to within 0.06 dex for the Sun, Arcturus, and the very metal-poor stars HD84937 and HD140283.
+Departures from local thermodynamic equilibrium (LTE) have a large impact on the minority neutral species and thus influence the ionisation imbalance, but satisfactory non-LTE modelling for both dwarfs and giants has not been achieved in the literature.} {The reliability of titanium abundances is reassessed in benchmark dwarfs and giants using a new non-LTE model 1D model atmospheres.} {A comprehensive model atom was compiled with a more extended level structure and newly published data for inelastic collisions between \ion{Ti}{I} and neutral hydrogen.} {In 1D LTE, the \ion{Ti}{I} and \ion{Ti}{II} lines agree to within 0.06 dex for the Sun, Arcturus, and the very metal-poor stars HD84937 and HD140283.
 For the very metal-poor giant HD122563, the \ion{Ti}{I} lines give an abundance that is 0.47 dex lower than that from \ion{Ti}{II}.
-The 1D non-LTE corrections can reach $+0.4$ dex for individual \ion{Ti}{I} lines and $+0.1$ dex for individual \ion{Ti}{II} lines, and reduce the overall ionisation imbalance to $-0.17$ dex for HD122563.
-However, it also increases the imbalance for the very metal-poor dwarf and sub-giant to around 0.2 dex.} {Using 1D non-LTE reduces the ionisation imbalance in very metal-poor giants but breaks the balance of other very metal-poor stars, consistent with the conclusions in earlier literature.
+The 1D non-LTE corrections can reach $+0.4$ dex for individual \ion{Ti}{I} lines and $+0.1$ dex for individual \ion{Ti}{II} lines, and they reduce the overall ionisation imbalance to $-0.17$ dex for HD122563.
+However, the corrections also increase the imbalance for the very metal-poor dwarf and sub-giant to around 0.2 dex.} {Using 1D non-LTE reduces the ionisation imbalance in very metal-poor giants but breaks the balance of other very metal-poor stars, consistent with conclusions drawn in the literature.
 To make further progress, consistent 3D non-LTE models are needed.} \keywords{atomic processes --- radiative transfer --- line: formation --- Stars: abundances --- Stars: late-type}

 \titlerunning{Titanium abundances in late-type stars}